 - Any parties receiving payments from Alberta Municipalities must submit a completed electronic funds transfer form and void cheque, clearly identifying their name and the branch, transit, and account numbers in order for Alberta Municipalities to direct payments to the party electronically.
 No payments will be made to the party until the information required by this section has been provided to Alberta Municipalities.

 - The total financing amount available to a single Property is limited by the lesser of:

 - A maximum of $50,000 of Eligible Costs per Property.

-- The annual Clean Energy Improvement Tax cannot exceed the Property’s annual property tax assessment payment.
+- The annual Clean Energy Improvement Tax (excluding interest and the Program Administration Fee) cannot exceed the Property’s annual property tax assessment payment.
 The property tax assessment amount used for this calculation is the assessment amount in the year in which the Pre-Qualification Form was submitted.